SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 this kind of cluster management before applying this to customer clusters that carry important workloads.

-Note that while the detailed steps are tested and targeted to a R2 -> R3 move, R3 -> R4 move or R4 -> R5 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R5.
+Note that while the detailed steps are tested and targeted to an R2 -> R3 move, R3 -> R4 move or R4 -> R5 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R5.

-Upgrades from cluster management prior to R2 is difficult; many changes before R2 assumed that you would redeploy the management cluster.
+Upgrades from cluster management prior to R2 are difficult; many changes before R2 assumed that you would redeploy the management cluster.
 Redeploying the management cluster can of course always be done, but it's typically disruptive to your workload clusters, unless you move your cluster management state into